-- A. Property Line Adjustments, resource enhancement activities, public recreational trails, rest points, view points, and interpretative facilities are processed through the Type Ix procedure. - B. The following are processed through the Type II procedure: - 1.
+- A. Property Line Adjustments, replats, resource enhancement activities, public recreational trails, rest points, view points, and interpretative facilities are processed through the Type Ix procedure. - B. The following are processed through the Type II procedure: - 1.
 Roads, driveways, walkways, stormwater disposal, and buried connections to existing utility lines; - 2.
 Public safety facilities; - 3.
-Environmental zone boundary modifications; - 4.
-All other uses and development in resource areas of Environmental Conservation zones; and - 5.
+Septic systems; - 4.
+Environmental zone boundary modifications; - 5.
+All other uses and development in resource areas of Environmental Conservation zones; and - 6.
 Development within the Transition Area only. - C. All other uses or development in resource areas of Environmental Protection zones are processed through the Type III procedure.